 Jason Orman, trainer of Rock Hard Ten, who missed the Derby because he was disqualified from second and placed third in the Santa Anita Derby (gr.
 I), knew it was asking a lot of his big colt to take on Smarty Jones and some of the others off only three career starts.
 But he felt the colt's natural talent would make him competitive in the Preakness, while also serving as a prep for the June 5 Belmont Stakes (gr.
 I).
 And he had Hall of Fame jockey Gary Stevens flying in from France to ride the colt.

 As in 2003, a jockey controversy surfaced when it was discovered Elliott had failed to mention on his license application in Kentucky that he pleaded guilty to assault charges several years earlier, adding to the soap opera part of the story.
+Elliott had been an alcoholic and once beat an acquaintance senseless with a pool cue.
 But the rider, who was slapped with a $1,000 fine, put it all behind him and focused on the Preakness.

 On Friday, Nick Zito, who has had more than his share of bad luck this year, was forced to scratch The Cliff's Edge after the Toyota Blue Grass (gr.
 I) winner suffered a foot bruise two days earlier.